waartaa/waartaa.com/posts/optimizing-waartaa-01.rst

 - **Async read/writes to DB**

   Meteor comes with an option to do DB read/writes in an asynchronous way.
-  Switching to asyn DB read and write wherever possible made waartaa more responsive by leaving room for the app to handle new requests while the app is waiting for DB IO.
+  Switching to async DB read and write wherever possible made waartaa more responsive by leaving room for the app to handle new requests while the app is waiting for DB IO.